roman-milk/roman-milk.github.io/making-mother-my-slut.md

+===

- ****** Making Mother My Slut Pt.
-03 ****** bydickpounder73© Slowly ever so slowly working her way to mom's ass.
+Slowly ever so slowly working her way to mom's ass.
 Using the heels of her palms, Kip was moving in slow circles on her waist, then slowly started massaging mothers ass cheeks.
 Both hands gripping them while rolling her thumbs in hard circles.

  Mom moved her ass into Kips hands, moaned and said, "Oh Kippy that feels so good baby girl, you know what mommy needs."